 Both factors are particularly important for Pakistan, that is a significant net-oil importer, and has a weak local currency against the US dollar, especially at a time when it has a large current account deficit.
 This means that the import-related oil prices and exchange rate pass-through is very strong for inflation.
 Yet, policymakers have not learnt from earlier mistakes of overuse of policy rate for controlling inflation in the wake of the global oil crisis of 1970s.

 This policy inclination – both local and one suggested in IMF programs towards over-relying on policy rate on curtailing aggregate demand, is indeed a disproportionate response to correctly and effectively addressing inflation and low growth challenge.
 Pakistan, therefore, needs a balanced monetary and fiscal policy response to tackle the issues of stagflation.
 The policy should focus on both the aggregate – demand and supply sides.
 This will also help bring a much-needed boost in the employment levels.

 It would make sense, at the same time, to borrow from the unconventional economic policy of the type of modern monetary theory, and political-economic and heterodox institutional and behavioral economics.
 Overall as well, global prevalence of stagflation requires a policy response on similar lines as indicated above.
 Monetary policy alone, or when given a disproportionate role in tackling stagflationary concerns, will not work as has been indicated the time and again over the last four decades or so.

 Dr. Omer Javed is an institutional political economist, who previously worked at International Monetary Fund, and holds PhD in Economics from the University of Barcelona.
+He tweets @omerjaved7.
 The views expressed in this article are author’s own and do not necessarily reflect the editorial policy of Global Village Space.